Share:

 Grandparents are able to apply for orders seeking that a child live with them or for orders that a child spend particular time with them.

-Such an application may be made by grandparents whether the parents of the child or children are separated.
+Such an application may be made by grandparents whether or not the parents of the child or children are separated.
 It is important to note, however, that the case law indicates that in cases where the relationship between the child’s parents is intact, the Court will be assessing carefully the existing relationship between the child’s parents and the grandparents.
 If there is conflict in the relationship between the child’s parents and the child’s grandparents, the Court will be carefully considering the impact the conflict may have on the child.

 The Court may choose, and sometimes it does choose, not to intervene in such cases and dismiss the grandparents’ application.